-Venus Williams said “You win or lose the match before you even go out there”.
-It’s the same in real estate – a presentation to potential clients via Zoom or in person is actually only part of the process, what you do before that meeting is usually what wins you the business.
+Venus Williams said, “You win or lose the match before you even go out there”.
+It’s the same in real estate – a presentation to potential clients via Zoom or in-person is actually only part of the process, what you do before that meeting is usually what wins you the business.

 You should never just go in there and ‘wing it’, relying on your charm to win them over.
-To use an old saying, “forewarned is forearmed”, which basically means some advance knowledge gives you a tactical advantage.
+To use an old saying, “forewarned is forearmed”, which basically means some advanced knowledge gives you a tactical advantage.

 - When someone calls in to make an inquiry or appointment, use a call-in questionnaire to ask the right questions so that you go in armed and ready for every situation – this may highlight that they’re divorcing, under mortgage, stress, having a third child and looking to upgrade, downsizing to be near the grandkids etc. In most of these cases, you can relate to or at least sympathize with their situation, and this can be a great opportunity to build rapport.
 Some agents use gifts.
 I’m a big advocate of that to invoke the law of reciprocity, providing it’s tasteful.
 You can also do an email pre-presentation, sending an email linked to your website and other sales that you have made.
 Or do both.

 - Once you have the appointment, it becomes all about building rapport.
 People come before business, so take the time to get to know your potential clients, focus on their interests and make sure you are being genuine.
 An easy way to do this is using the techniques in Dale Carnegie’s book How to win friends and influence people.
 To help, I’ve broken it down into ten very simple steps.